-Teachers may request an administrator to restrict a student's recess time only when the student has had one or more safety concerns on the date of the restriction.
-The recess restriction may be initiated at the next recess time.
-This includes, but is not limited to actions that cause, or could potentially cause the student or others harm.
-When recess restriction involves the withholding of physical activity from a student, teachers shall try other disciplinary measures before requesting the restriction.
+Teachers may restrict a student's recess time only when they believe that this action is the most effective way to bring about improved behavior.
+When recess restriction involves the withholding of physical activity from a student, teachers shall try other disciplinary measures before imposing the restriction.
 Recess restriction shall be subject to the following conditions:

 - 1. The student shall be given adequate time to use the restroom and get a drink or eat lunch, as appropriate. - 2.
 The student shall remain under a certificated employee's supervision during the period of restriction. - 3.
-The student's teacher shall inform the principal of any recess restrictions imposed. - (cf. 5030 Student Wellness) - (cf. 6142.7 Physical Education and Activity)
+The student's teacher shall inform the principal of any recess restrictions imposed.

+(cf. 5030 - Student Wellness) (cf. 6142.7 - Physical Education and Activity)